-That frustrating CAPTCHA page means PerimeterX (now called HUMAN Security) has flagged your requests as automated traffic.
-It's protecting sites like Zillow, Wayfair, StockX, Fiverr, and thousands of e-commerce platforms.
+That frustrating CAPTCHA page means PerimeterX (now HUMAN Security) has flagged your requests as automated traffic.

-But PerimeterX isn't invincible.
-This guide shows you five proven methods to bypass PerimeterX protection with working code examples you can deploy today.
+This guide shows you six proven methods to bypass PerimeterX protection with working code examples you can deploy today.

 When your trust score drops below the threshold, you'll see the infamous "Press & Hold to confirm you are human" challenge—or worse, a flat 403 forbidden response.